Radeeshp/VIDEO-SURVEILLANCE-AND-WEB-STREAMING/README.md

          This function is used to detect motion.The paremeters  image and tVal are passed.

-         First the absolute difference between the background image and current image is obtained and stored, then threshold the image
+         First the absolute difference between the background image and current image is obtained and

-         , perform erosion and dilation .
-Then the countours in the image are detected and we find the biggest countour and send return it.
+         stored, then threshold the image, perform erosion and dilation .
+Then the countours in the

+         image are detected and we find the biggest countour and send return it.

    Built In Functions Used :